geekxingyun/leetcode-cn-java-algorithm-solution/README.md

 I tried to find the best way to learn the leetcode algorithm, so I created it.

-This project will help you better to learn the Leetcode algorithm。
+The project will help you better to learn the Leetcode algorithm。

 ## 1.1 Getting Started